 "Consent has to be separate from other terms and conditions and so shouldn't be a precondition of your service.
 But you may choose to incentivise consent – for example, by offering a free guide to people who join your mailing list."

-Charles Atwell, senior risk management consultant, Travelers
+Paul Smith, senior risk management consultant, Travelers

 GDPR includes more detailed requirements for privacy notices than the Data Protection Act that it replaced.